Frontiers in Science Deep Dive webinar

 Implications for terrestrial and aquatic ecosystems

-The authors call for urgent coordinated global action to mitigate plastic pollution and prevent further ecological damage.
+The authors called for urgent coordinated global action to mitigate plastic pollution and prevent further ecological damage.
 Recommended measures include eliminating single-use plastics, limiting virgin plastic production, and establishing global standards for safe, reusable, and recyclable plastics.

 Agenda